soubestre/CrowdThinking/README.md

 # CrowdThinking
 The future of Knowledge Online

-This is an online file
+This is an online edit #2

 This is an offline edit